jvansch1/ycharts-wiki/Home.md

     ```

 # The YCharts Codebase
-95% of our code resides in one monolithic Repo.
-This repo holds all the Python/Django code for our backend and all the JS/Angular code for our frontend.
+95% of our code resides in one monolithic repository.
+This repository holds all the Python/Django code for our backend and all the JS/Angular code for our frontend.
 The only major piece of our service not in this repo is our "Chart Generator" service which is it's own distinct NodeJS based service in its own repo.

 The following headers all represent folders in our YCharts python Django project.
 Underneath the header are examples of what the folder contains.